efabless/caravel_mpw-one/doc/quick-start.rst

 Pin mprj/xxx is outside die area
 """"""""""""""""""""""""""""""""

 Either your design is too big for the wrapper or you need to adjust the position of your design in the wrapper.
-See :ref:`Placement macro`.
+See `Placement macro <#Placement Macro>`_.

 No clock nets have been found
 """""""""""""""""""""""""""""